 Students are responsible for providing evidence of learning within the timeframe specified by the teacher, and in a form approved by the teacher.
-Incomplete assignments, missing tests or assignments, cheating or plagiarizing will be guided by the Board's Assessment, Evaluation and Communication of Student Learning and Achievement Policy and procedures.
+Responses to not completing assignments, missing tests or assignments, cheating or plagiarizing will be guided by the Board's Assessment, Evaluation and Communication of Student Learning and Achievement Policy and procedures.
 It is important that students strive to achieve their best and provide teachers with original and authentic evidence of their learning.